-In recent years, we’ve noticed a surge in the number of homeschoolers applying to Huntington University.
+In recent years, we’ve noticed an increase in the number of homeschoolers applying to Huntington University.
 We welcome homeschooled students!
 We have found that most homeschoolers do well on the college level.
 (Which, I'm sure, is no surprise to you!)

-Often we are asked, "What is required for homeschoolers in regard to the application process?" and here is our answer—the same thing that is required of all our applicants (home school, public school, or private school)!
-We need to have you send us an official copy of your high school transcripts, your official SAT/ACT test scores, and completed application.
-Here are some quick tips regarding your application process.
+Often we are asked, "What is required for homeschoolers in regard to the application process?" and here is our answer--the same thing that is required of all our applicants (home school, public school, or private school)!
+Here are the three required application steps: